scouten/ericscouten.dev/content/2021/custom-zola-build/index.md

 ## The Machines in Question

 My personal development environment is an Intel-based Mac laptop that I haven't (yet) updated to Big Sur.

+**2022 Update:** I'm doing the same thing again and now have an M1-based Mac laptop.

 Netlify runs Zola (or whatever SSG you are using) in a [custom build image](https://www.netlify.com/blog/2019/03/14/a-more-flexible-build-architecture-with-updated-linux/) that is based on Ubuntu 16.04.
 Netlify comes prepared to install and run recent released versions of Zola (up to the now-current 0.13.0) via their [`binrc`](https://github.com/netlify/binrc) tool.